mjfrigaard/katacoda-scenarios/format-shape-data/step10.md

 We can also use `if_else` in combination with `stringr::str_detect()` to find all `E01` instances in `episode`.

 ```
+# click to execute code
 BobRossStep10 <- dplyr::mutate(.data = BobRossStep10,
                     episode01 = if_else(condition = str_detect(string = episode,
                                                                pattern = "E01"),
                                     true = TRUE,
                                     false = FALSE))
+# count the new values
 dplyr::count(BobRossStep10, episode01)
 ```{{excute}}